 - Up to two designated caregivers may be permitted in Emergency Departments and for outpatient appointments

 - Up to four designated caregivers may permitted in pediatric acute areas (HSC Children’s Emergency Department), with two permitted at one time.
 One may remain overnight with the pediatric patient

 - Exceptions may be made on a case-by-case basis at the discretion of the care team

 For details and exceptions, see:

-For exceptions, see Essential Care Partner and Visitor Guidelines.
+For exceptions, see Designated Caregiver and Visitor Guidelines.